 New York is a place where many people go to experience different art, learn about different cultures, and watch timeless plays.
 Many people underestimate all that New York has to offer, and by that comes the beaches, the hikes, and the greenhouses.
 Summer time is the perfect place to try one of these excursions while it’s still warm out.
 So if your craving a summer adventure then look no further.
 Below are some of the best places in New York to go on an outdoor adventure.

 If you’re looking for the perfect getaway to a mountain escape, then Catskills Mountain might be your go to.
 This scenic mountain is located about 150 miles from New York City and has 98 peaks with over 3,000 feet.
+This area is fantastic for trekking throughout the summer and beyond!
 You can’t miss out on the 3.9 mile round-trip on the Andes Rail Trail which takes hikers past Beavers dams and bucolic views of the Tremperskill Valley.

 In addition, for a mountain, if you’re looking for a quick hike then look no further.
 You can head up to Breakneck Ridge.
 This is just over an hour from Grand Central Metro-North.
 This hike begins at river level and ascends some 1,500 feet, up a steep, rocky ridge.
 Catch these details!
 This 3.5-hour long hike is strenuous, your aloud to bring a dog on a leash and it has tons of views and public transportation and located in Dutchess, New York.
 Fun fact: although it is a short hike, it is considered to be the most strenuous hike in the East Hudson Highlands.